Revature-Salesforce-Training/curriculum/Week_4/Presentation Fundamentals/LNPresentation Fundamentals.md

 * Show don't tell.
 Stay feature focused.
 What does that mean?
   * Present as if your audience is a client, not a room full of other developers
   * This means avoiding technical jargon, as well as not showing off the "how" of your solutions.
 Show off the features in action, from the end user's perspective.
-  * For example, we shouldn't be looking at any code or declaritive customizations in the a SF org like a flow builder screen.
+  * For example, we shouldn't be looking at any code or declaritive customizations in the SF org like a flow builder screen.
 We should be looking at the end result, a webpage or the end result of that flow we created from the user's perspective.

 ### Tips for giving presentations when working from home